top of page

 • “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to Him, and He will make your paths straight.”
 (Proverbs 3:5-6)

-2. Remember That the Assignment Came From God
+2. Remember That Your Assignment Is God-Given

 Key Scriptures: